wmidson/Project-1-Purple-Team/README.md

 This project was done for the Data Science Penn Bootcamp and the group members involved were Michael M, Michael N., Kyle T, Will M, and Julian H.

+We also used Xpert Learning Assistance, ChapGPT for helping with specific code along with our Reed Hyde and Jake Byford for additional assistance.